bjoernf73/DryDeploy/README.md

 ## PARAMETERS

 ### -Init
-Installs local dependencies for the platform on which you run DD on.
+Inistializes the local system for package management, and installs all dependencies for DryDeploy and for the selected system module.
+Supports git-repos-as-PowerShell-modules, chocolatey packages, nuget modules, windows features, optional features and so on.

 ```yaml
 Type: SwitchParameter